ConnorMaes/ConnorMaes.github.io/_posts/2021-08-13-PortSwigger SQLi Lab #5 Writeup.md

 ### **2. Determine the data types of the columns.**

 <br>
-Since both columns of data on the website are just text, the initial guess is that both columns are strings.
+Since both columns of data on the website seem to be just text, the initial guess is that both columns are strings.

 ```SQL
 ' UNION select 'a', 'a'--